 07 Apr Migrained

-I was inspired to write this post because one of my photography teachers in college, Lorie Novak, posted an article from the NY Times about migraines that featured a stunning image of hers – taken as part of a series of self portraits she made while suffering from migraines.
+I was inspired to write this post because one of my photography teachers in college, Lorie Novak, posted an article from the NY Times about migraines that featured a stunning image of hers – taken as part of a series of self-portraits she made while suffering from migraines.
 Lorie was one of the better teachers I’ve had, as I will detail in a moment.
 First though, I want to discuss the article which is called, “Women’s Emotions Do Not Cause Their Migraines”.
 The article is written as part of a series of pieces addressing “misconceptions”.
-While I was in Lorie’s class, I had a couple of migraines and they were panic inducing doozies.
+While I was in Lorie’s class, I had a couple of migraines and they were panic-inducing doozies.
 The pain was so intense I found it impossible to escape, which only increased my sense of panic.
-I understand how debilitating they can be and I feel great empathy for Lorie, and others who suffer from chronic migraines.
+I understand how debilitating they can be and I feel great empathy for Lorie and others who suffer from chronic migraines.

 However, I found the article frustrating for a couple of reasons that are both philosophical and personal.
 The “misconception” that the author chose to focus on was the idea that women’s migraines are caused by emotions.
 I have spent the past 12 years working on a film that focuses on the relationship between the mind and the body in relation to health, and this work has made it profoundly clear that our emotions play an integral role in both pain and illness.
 In fact, in the medical definition, pain is “an unpleasant sensory and emotional experience that is associated with actual or potential tissue damage”.
 This definition explains that emotions are always a causative factor in regards to pain.

 One thing I’ve thought deeply about while making this film is how ideas move through the world – and how this process shapes our understanding of ourselves.
-In the last century, as technology allowed us to see deeper into the structures of the body and brain, the focus of science became increasingly tech- and biology-focused and the role of our emotions and consciousness was pushed to the edges of medicine.
-There was an increasing sense that if we simply unlocked the mysteries of our biology, we could solve all of the worlds ills.
-This process led to some some fantastic advances in medicine, but it also created a limiting effect that blinded us to the import of our emotions.
+In the last century, as technology allowed us to see deeper into the structures of the body and brain, the focus of science became increasingly tech- and biology-focused and the role of our emotions and consciousness were pushed to the edges of medicine.
+There was an increasing sense that if we simply unlocked the mysteries of our biology, we could solve all of the world’s ills.
+This process led to some fantastic advances in medicine, but it also created a limiting effect that blinded us to the import of our emotions.
 The paradigm is beginning to shift back the other way.
 Whenever there is a cultural shift, there is also a great deal of conflict.

 The headline of the Times article made me curious about the percentage of men vs. women who get migraines.
 A perfunctory search led me to an article in Science magazine from 2012 that stated three times more women have migraines than men.
 While I understand why women – who are often seen as “more emotional” – would want to reject the idea that emotions play a causative role in migraines, a quick read of the article had information that seemed to indicate that emotions are involved.
 Brain scans of men and women who suffered from migraines found that the differences in the brains of men and women who suffer from migraines are related to the emotional centers of the brain.